-A successful account manager speaks to his prospect.
-The prospect is on the fence.
+A successful account manager speaks to a prospect.
+The prospect is on the fence, not quite ready to buy.
 The deal is worth millions.
 One simple stretch of the truth on the part of the account manager can seal the deal.
-Within seconds the account manager speaks the untruth, the contract is signed.
-It will be months before the client figures out the truth, and besides, it was only a small lie.
+Within seconds (and without even thinking) the account manager speaks the untruth, the contract is signed.
+It’ll be months before the client figures out the truth, and besides, it was only a small lie.

 A father arrives home from work to find his teenage son in the basement with friends.
 The kids are discussing a minor traffic accident that happened earlier in the day.
 The son bumped another car in a parking lot, no one saw it.
 The son drove away; after all, it was only minor damage, only a small lie.

 The father hears of this and is immediately aghast at his son’s behavior.
 He couldn’t believe the boy would drive away without even leaving a note to the car owner.
 He reprimands his son, tells him this is not honorable, and begins the process of helping his son find the car owner so that he can make things right.